Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 The contributors to this specification at SK Telecom are Jeongseok Kim and Joonwoong Kim.

-We can't list all the contributors to the open-sourced implementation of SRT on GitHub.
+We cannot list all the contributors to the open-sourced implementation of SRT on GitHub.
 But we appreciate the help, contribution, integrations and feedback of the SRT and SRT Alliances community.

 # Acknowledgments